 How many penalties have been issued?

 High levels of contravention were observed in the initial days of enforcement and a large number of PCNs issued.
-The number of contraventions observed is steadily declining.
+The number of contraventions observed has steadily declined.

 Since the enforcement began we have issued the following number of PCNs.